All Episodes

 And grooming, just so people know, like you have normal grooming where you groom someone to be a CEO of a company or you groom your kids to be good moral character, right?

-This is unlawful grooming, whereby somebody tries to gain the trust of somebody in a more like a lesser position, right?
+This is unlawful grooming whereby somebody tries to gain the trust of somebody in a more, like, a lesser position, right?

 So somebody who's younger.

-So they take the phone, and this detective had the phone for about three months.
+And this detective had the phone for about three months.

-And Apple had just an upgrade, so they couldn't get the messages off the phone.
+And Apple had just an upgrade so they couldn't get the messages off the phone.

 They were having a hard time.